With Alan Chappell (Prosthetist)

 *Only available when booked with Alan Chappell (Prosthetist).

 Terms and conditions: Offer must be mentioned upon booking your appointment with Face Value Dental.
-Offer is for acrylic upper or lower arch dentures $950 or acrylic full set of dentures $1,690 offer is non-transferable and cannot be used in conjunction with any other offer.
+Expires on 1st July 2018.
+Offer is for acrylic upper or lower arch dentures at a cost of $950 or acrylic full set of dentures at a cost of $1,690.
+Offer is non-transferable and cannot be used in conjunction with any other offer.
 Prices are subject to change.
-Private health insurance benefits are subject to your level of cover, and your fund’s fund rules.
+Private health insurance benefits are subject to your level of cover, and your insurer’s fund rules and limitations on your policy.
 Discounts apply according to the rules of your fund.
-Health fund benefits may not be claimable for implant treatment.
+Health fund benefits may not be claimable for denture treatment.
 Waiting periods may apply.
 Where additional dental work is undertaken that is not a part of this denture procedure, a separate treatment plan will be created and an out of pocket cost may be incurred.
 Please check with your health fund provider for rebate information.
 Dentures may not be suitable for all patients.
-Please contact Face Value Dental to discuss your suitability for the dental implant treatment.
+Please contact Face Value Dental to discuss your suitability for the denture treatment.
 Any surgical or invasive procedure carries possible risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
+Dental Corporation ABN 92 124 730 874.

 Contact Face Value Dental on (07) 3221 0677 to book your appointment today!